phac-nml/pipeline-standards/README.md

 # 1. Input

 Input for pipelines follows the [nfcore parameters][nfcore-parameters] specification.
-In particular, input will be passed via a CSV file listing samples and reads (using `--input`).
+In particular, input data will be passed via a CSV file, where each row represents data that can be processed independently through the pipeline (commonly a sample).
+The input CSV file is passed using the `--input` parameter to a pipeline (e.g., `--input samples.csv`).

+Within Nextflow, this `--input samples.csv` file is converted into a channel where each element within the channel corresponds to a single row of the input CSV file (e.g., each element in the channel contains the sample identifier and the input fastq files).
+This conversion from the input CSV file to a channel of tuples is performed using the [nf-validation fromSamplesheet][] function.

+*Note: Commonly this `--input` CSV file is referred to as a samplesheet since it's often used to store data associated with a single sample, but it could be used to store other types of data as well.*

 ## 1.1.
 Default samplesheet